 2. Mismatched design styles across zones

-Treating each zone as a separate room leads to visual chaos.
-When your modern kitchen, traditional dining area, and contemporary living space all share sightlines, the result feels disjointed.
-Limit your material palette to three to five finishes and maintain consistent style throughout.
+When your modern kitchen, traditional dining area, and contemporary living space all share sightlines, the result is visual chaos.
+Limit your material palette to three to five finishes and maintain consistent style throughout - variation is fine, contradiction isn't.

 3. Neglecting acoustic treatment